Zweibach/text/PTR.md

 `photoset:` Used for photosets.
 Primarily seen for content from idols, cosplayers, and gravure idols.
 `studio:` Is used for the entity that facilitated the production of the file or what's in it.
 Eon Productions for the *James Bond* movies.
 `species:` Species of the depicted characters/people/animals.
 Somewhat controversial for being needlessly detailed, some janitors not liking the namespace at all.
 Primarily used for furry content.
+`title:` The title of the file.
+One of the tags Hydrus uses for various purposes such as sorting and collecting.
+Somewhat tainted by rampant Reddit parsers.
 `medium:` Used for tags about the image and how it's made.
 Photography, water painting, napkin sketch as a few examples.
 White background, simple background, checkered background as a few others.
 `meta:` This namespace is used for information that isn't visible in the image itself or where you might need to go to the source.
 Some examples include: third-party edit, paid reward (patreon/enty/gumroad/fantia/fanbox), translated, commentary, and such.